lupyuen/lupyuen.github.io/src/de2.md

 hello 1
 ```

-We should see our Zig Driver setting the __Hardware Registers__ of the Allwinner A64 Display Engine...
+We should see our Zig Driver setting the __Hardware Registers__ of the Allwinner A64 Display Engine (pic above)...

 ```text
 HELLO NUTTX ON PINEPHONE!